DTJ creates films with communities in conflict for communities in conflict to overcome divisions and find solutions to war.

 "Before the workshop I would have never accepted the LRA if they came out, because I only thought about what the LRA did.
 But now, after the training I have changed my mind - and now I understand that accepting the LRA will bring peace."− Yenga, Djabir, DRC

-Joseph Kony’s Lord’s Resistance Army continues to harm communities in central Africa.
-Children are being abducted, civilians are being killed and communities to continue to live in fear.
+Joseph Kony’s Lord’s Resistance Army continues to harm communities in Central Africa.
+Children are still being abducted, civilians are still being killed and communities continue to live in fear.
 International organizations are asking the LRA to peacefully surrender as a key strategy to ending the war.

 DTJ research revealed that encouraging community-based approaches to facilitating the peaceful surrender of LRA combatants is one of the most effective ways to reduce threats to communities in central Africa and weaken the LRA’s ability to effectively operate.
-Defection, or surrender, is a non-violent strategy to remove the LRA from the battlefield.
-Communities can play a role in this and need to be both prepared and protected if LRA combatants do decide to surrender.
+Encouraging defection, or surrender, is a non-violent strategy to remove the LRA from the battlefield.
+Communities can play a vital role in facilitating peaceful surrender of LRA combatants and need to be both prepared and protected if LRA combatants do decide to surrender.

-A community-based facilitated workshop where the film is screened and is designed to reduce psychological distress, provide education on what to do if someone surrenders from the LRA, and includes in-depth discussions on how to forgive the LRA as a proactive step towards peace.
+A community-based workshop facilitated by our regional partners accompanies the Mobile Cinema screenings.
+Through the workshop, the film screening, in-depth discussions and education, communities learn what to do if someone surrenders from the LRA, and how to forgive those that are responsible for violent attacks in their communities as a proactive and necessary step towards peace.

 How it helps children